- Staff & Class Structure

 - Special Needs and Pastoral Care

 Portishead Primary School takes our duty of care extremely seriously and safeguarding is fundamental in our practice.

-Our duty to safeguard children covers a wide range of areas including child protection, e-safety, behaviour, health & welfare, health & safety and attendance.
+Our duty to safeguard children covers a wide range of areas including child protection, e-safety, the prevent duty, behaviour, health & welfare, health & safety and attendance.